About us

-How do peer-led groups work?
+How do peer-led support groups work?

 Nobody is the boss and nobody is in charge.
 Together we make the meeting happen by sharing.
 We are all just helping each other build a helping community.
 Each group begins with volunteers reading relational agreements out loud for the group.
 Everybody is welcome to try to volunteer.
 Volunteers take turns opening and closing meetings and helping everyone to make sure that everyone who needs to share has a chance to share before the meeting ends.
 The group shifts to open discussion after everyone has a chance to share, until a volunteer helps the group close by reading the check-out prompts 15 minutes before the end of group.
 It’s okay for volunteers to lack confidence, and it’s okay for accidents to happen, and it’s okay to try again another time.
 If you offer to volunteer and become too disabled, you can pass at any moment by asking for a new volunteer.